How To Get From Manila to Sagada?

 Manila to Sagada by Flight

 If you don’t like to sit 12 hours on the bus, you can also book a flight from Manila to Tuguegarao or Cauayan City.
-From there, you take a taxi to Sagada, or if you want to save some money a taxi to Banaue and then a local bus to Sagada.
+From there, you take a taxi to Sagada.
+Or if you want to save some money, take a bus from Tuguegarao to Banaue and then transfer to a van bound for Sagada.

 Step 1: Manila to Tuguegarao by Flight